Virtual asset spot ETFs come with risks

 A convenient investment may not be for everyone

 Similar to stocks or other ETFs, investors can buy and sell virtual asset spot ETFs through securities firms or banks, which is very convenient and simple.
 However, this does not mean that virtual asset spot ETF is suitable to everyone.
 As virtual asset spot ETFs hold virtual assets, they are directly exposed to risks of virtual assets, in particular that virtual assets are a new type of asset and highly speculative.
 The prices of virtual assets often fluctuate significantly and may decline sharply, or even to zero, in a short period of time.
-In addition, this type of ETFs carries other risks, such as custody risk, cybersecurity risk, fork risk, risk of volatility of a single asset, and trading risk.
-And thus virtual asset spot ETFs are high risk products.
+In addition, this type of ETFs carries other risks, such as custody risk, cybersecurity risk, fork risk, risk of volatility of a single asset, trading risk and risks associated with staking.
 (Please refer to the feature article to understand the operation and risks of virtual asset spot ETFs.)

 The prices of virtual assets have been extremely volatile, more so than stocks, bonds and other conventional commodities.
 If you plan to invest in virtual assets or related ETFs, they should only be part of your overall investment portfolio.
 It’s crucial to do your own research and understand the features, operation and risks thoroughly.
 You should also evaluate your risk appetite, diversify your portfolio and avoid gambling mentality or following the crowd blindly when making investment decisions.